Epoxide: Reactions

 Ring-opening reactions dominate the reactivity of epoxides.

 Hydrolysis and addition of nucleophiles

 Epoxides react with a broad range of nucleophiles, for example, alcohols, water, amines, thiols, and even halides.
-With two often nearly equivalent sites of attack, epoxides are examples "ambident substrates."
-The regioselectivity of ring-opening reactions of non-symmetrical epoxides is sensitive to conditions, This class of reactions is the basis of epoxy glues and the production of glycols.
+With two often-nearly-equivalent sites of attack, epoxides exemplify "ambident substrates".
+Ring-opening regioselectivity in asymmetric epoxides generally follows the SN2 pattern of attack at the least-substituted carbon, but can be affected by carbocation stability under acidic conditions.
+This class of reactions is the basis of epoxy glues and the production of glycols.

+Lithium aluminium hydride or aluminium hydride both reduce epoxides through a simple nucleophilic addition of hydride (H−); they produce the corresponding alcohol.

 Polymerization and oligomerization

 Polymerization of epoxides gives polyethers.
 For example ethylene oxide polymerizes to give polyethylene glycol, also known as polyethylene oxide.
 The reaction of an alcohol or a phenol with ethylene oxide, ethoxylation, is widely used to produce surfactants: